Cumulativerse/js-app-template/README.md

 - `npm run extension:dev` - Development mode for extension.
 Load output directory as unpacked extension in chrome (enable developer mode in extensions).
   - For UI changes, no need to refresh extension, just build ui again and reopen popup
-  - For extension-specific changes, it will automatically build again, just reload extension.
+  - For extension changes, it will automatically build again, just reload extension.
 For content script changes, you need to reload test page too.
 - `npm run extension:build` - Build extension for production.
 It will minify code and disable source map.
 - `npm run extension:test` - Test extension against a website.
 Open [http://localhost:3001](http://localhost:3001) with your browser to see the result.
-3000 is reserved for app-ui development.
+3000 is reserved for core development.

 ## Structure